EXTENDED through Wednesday, May 4th: We invite you to GiveBIG to Mount Rainier, North Cascades, and Olympic National Parks

 I love showing the parks off to visitors to our area, and I want to make sure they are maintained for the future for others to enjoy.

-Thanks to more than 300 of our closest friends, $205,000 was raised for Mount Rainier, North Cascades and Olympic National Parks at our Spring Dinner and Auction. $45,000 of that amount will be invested in the parks’ volunteer programs.
+At our Spring Dinner and Auction on April 23, 2016, science and research – one of our four core areas of funding – was the focus of the special Fund-A-Need appeal.
+Thanks to 337 of our closest friends, more than $62,000 was raised for vital projects!
+In all, more than $250,000 was raised at the event to benefit Mount Rainier, North Cascades, and Olympic National Parks.
 To learn more about the needs of the parks, please view our new video produced by our dear friends at Clatter & Din.

 Thanks to all who came, who gave, and who volunteer!